dma-educational-resources/eft-dma-radar/README.md

 3. Publish the `eft-dma-radar` or `arena-dma-radar` project
 4. If required, locate & move the `libSkiaSharp.dll` & `libHarfBuzzSharp.dll` from the `publish/runtimes` folder into `publish` folder
 5. Run `eft-dma-radar.exe` or `arena-dma-radar.exe` depending on what you've published

-## Arena
-- Arena is supported and will be maintained going forward.

 ## Donations
 - If you would like to donate to x0m: